 Your business started with a vision.
-Now it is time to get in touch with clothing manufacturers and let them do the magic to turn your ideas into an actual product.
+Now it is time to get in touch with clothing manufacturers and let them do the magic to turn your ideas into a saleable product.
 The reputation and success of your business will depend on how well it is executed so ensuring you prepare the specifications in advance will get you off on the right foot.

 Once you find the right apparel manufacturer for your brand, open and concise communication is required to translate your ideas into wearable garments.
 So what is the best way to share your vision?